 - it is not significantly distinguishable from known designs or combination of known designs; or

-- it comprises or contains scandalous or obscene matter.129
+- it comprises or contains scandalous or obscene matter.80

 v Plant varieties

-A new plant variety shall be registered under the Protection of Plant Varieties and Farmers' Rights Act if it conforms to the criteria of novelty, distinctiveness, uniformity and stability.130 An extant variety shall be registered under this Act within a specified period if it conforms to such criteria of distinctiveness, uniformity and stability as shall be specified under the regulations.131 Every application for registration shall:
+A new plant variety shall be registered under the Protection of Plant Varieties and Farmers' Rights Act if it conforms to the criteria of novelty, distinctiveness, uniformity and stability.81 An extant variety shall be registered under this Act within a specified period if it conforms to such criteria of distinctiveness, uniformity and stability as shall be specified under the regulations.82

 vi Geographical indications

-Any association of persons or producers or any organisation or authority established by or under any law for the time being in force representing the interest of the producers of the concerned goods, who are desirous of registering a geographical indication in relation to such goods, can apply for registration of a geographical indication with the following:
+Any association of persons or producers or any organisation or authority established by or under any law in force at that time representing the interest of the producers of the goods concerned who wish to register a geographical indication for those goods can apply for such a registration.83

 Enforcement of rights